Program Learning Outcomes

 Sociology MA Program Goals and Learning Outcomes

-1. Understand current social issues and social problems in their cultural, historical, and socio-political contexts, and formulate potential solutions to them, drawing on relevant sociological literature.
+1. Identify and describe current social issues and social problems in their cultural, historical, and socio-political contexts, and formulate potential solutions to them, using relevant sociological literature.

-2. Understand the ways in which sociological theories and methods are used outside of academic settings in the practice of sociology and the production of positive social change.
+2. Explain, and evaluate the ways in which sociological theories and methods are used outside of academic settings in the practice of sociology and the production of positive social change.

 3. Use social theory to critically interpret and evaluate both published social scientific research and social policies and programs.

-4. Conduct research (qualitative, quantitative, and/or evaluative) using theory-driven research questions and understand the ethical issues involved with various methodological approaches.
+4. Produce research (qualitative, quantitative, and/or evaluative) using theory-driven research questions and understand the ethical issues involved with various methodological approaches.